Nqsir/Buttons-NavigationToolBar-matplotlib/README.md

 So you need to redefine your class as previously said (you can also see under, the pre-defined buttons available atm).
 In my case I wanted to remove 2 buttons ('Save' and 'Subplots' that I commented) so that gave me :

     class NavigationToolbar2QT(NavigationToolbar2QT):
-        # Only display the buttons we need, comment the button you d'ont want
+        # Only display the buttons we need, comment buttons you don't want to display
         NavigationToolbar2QT.toolitems = (
             ('Home', 'Reset original view', 'home', 'home'),
             ('Back', 'Back to previous view', 'back', 'back'),